Gaborandi-Datasets/Type_2_Diabetes_Mellitus/README.md

 # Type_2_Diabetes_Mellitus

-## Abstracts and Titles from PubMed website about Covid-19
+## Abstracts and Titles from PubMed website about DM type 2

 ## the data is already cleaned and should be used directly without any further modifications